Danyarkhdir/kurd-photos/README.md

 # KrPics

-- A general photo website to upload, view and download photos we which we like.
+- A general photo website to upload, view and download photos which we like.

 ## Features